eggplantzzz/eth-query/README.md

 The data object structure is as follows...
 ```
 {
+  weiTransferred: string containing the toal amount of wei transferred,
-  etherTransferred: number of total ether transferred,
+  etherTransferred: string containing the total amount of ether transferred,
   addressesThatSentEther: [ array of addresses that sent ether ],
   addressesThatReceivedEther: [ array of addresses that received ether ],
-  contractAddressesThatSentEther: [ array of contract addresses that sent ether ],
+  contractAddressesThatSentEther: [ array of contract addresses that sent ether (only present when second argument is truthy) ],
-  contractAddressesThatReceivedEther: [ array of contract addresses that received ether ]
+  contractAddressesThatReceivedEther: [ array of contract addresses that received ether (only present when second argument is truthy) ]
 }
 ```